Mbed-TLS/TF-PSA-Crypto/README.md

     cmake -DUSE_SHARED_PSA_CRYPTO_LIBRARY=On /path/to/psa/crypto/source

-There are many different build modes available within the CMake buildsystem.
+There are many different build modes available within the CMake build system.
 Most of them are available for gcc and clang, though some are compiler-specific:

 - `Release`.
 This generates the default code without any unnecessary